Spirit Airlines Inc. [SAVE] stock Downgrade by Susquehanna analyst, price target now $25

-Spirit Airlines (NYSE: SAVE) will soar above the scenic vistas of Utah for the first time this spring.
-The airline today announced its new service to Salt Lake City International Airport (SLC), offering travelers daily, nonstop routes to Las Vegas (LAS), Los Angeles (LAX), and Orlando (MCO).
-The new service marks the first time Spirit will serve the state of Utah, which boasts world-class outdoor recreation, spectacular landscapes and numerous options to experience the arts.
+Spirit Airlines, Inc. (NYSE: SAVE) today reported fourth quarter and full year 2021 financial results.

-The results of the trading session contributed to over 7087482 shares changing hands.
-Over the past one week, the price volatility of Spirit Airlines Inc. stands at 6.77% while the volatility over the past one month is 5.10%.
+Ended the year 2021 with $1.7 billion of unrestricted cash, cash equivalents, short-term investment securities and liquidity available under the Company’s revolving credit facility.

-The market cap for SAVE stock reached $2.38 billion, with 108.40 million shares outstanding and 107.95 million shares in the current float.
-Compared to the average trading volume of 5.14M shares, SAVE reached a trading volume of 7087482 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 5.17M shares, SAVE reached a trading volume of 40159360 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Susquehanna have made an estimate for Spirit Airlines Inc. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on January 13, 2022.
 The new note on the price target was released on January 03, 2022, representing the official price target for Spirit Airlines Inc. stock.
 Previously, the target price had yet another raise to $33, while Seaport Research Partners analysts kept a Buy rating on SAVE stock.

-Spirit Airlines Inc. [SAVE] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.32.
-With this latest performance, SAVE shares dropped by -2.85% in over the last four-week period, additionally sinking by -19.92% over the last 6 months – not to mention a drop of -20.01% in the past year of trading.
+Spirit Airlines Inc. [SAVE] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 18.58.
+With this latest performance, SAVE shares gained by 11.32% in over the last four-week period, additionally sinking by -0.51% over the last 6 months – not to mention a drop of -19.91% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Spirit Airlines Inc. [SAVE] shares currently have an operating margin of -44.65 and a Gross Margin at -39.96.
 Spirit Airlines Inc.’s Net Margin is presently recorded at -23.68.